aaryanpandey29/Pastebin-API/README.md

 Pastebin API (Django REST Framework)

 A minimal Pastebin-style REST API built using Django REST Framework (DRF).
-This project is based on the official DRF tutorial and demonstrates how to build, serialize, and expose APIs using Django.
+This project is based on the official DRF tutorial and demonstrates how to build, serialize, and expose RESTful APIs using Django.

 🚀 Features

-Create, read, update, delete code snippets
+Create, read, update, and delete code snippets

 Syntax highlighting with Pygments

 User authentication

-Permissions & ownership
+Permissions & ownership control

 Browsable REST API

 Clean DRF ViewSets & Routers

 🛠 Tech Stack

 Python 3